English for restaurant waiters: When customers arrive exercise

 Close

-7. A polite phrase used to ask a customer(s) if they want to drink water with their food, is
+7. A polite question used to suggest to a customer(s) to order a specific drink to accompany their food, is

 Would you like water with your meal: